bangbangcon/west/content/Speakers.md

 ### Arshia Mufti

-<span class="talk-title">How DNS doesn't work?!</span>
+<span class="talk-title">How DNS doesn't work!</span>

-It's time to answer that age-old question: how does my laptop always **know** how to load that Harry Potter slashfic on Tumblr?
+It's time to answer that age-old question: how does my laptop always *know* how to load that Harry Potter slashfic on Tumblr?

-Featuring some old photos, a lot of hand drawn diagrams, and <abbr title="Parks & Recreation!">my favourite sitcom</abbr>, this talk will dig into how the world's largest, most redundant, and most distributed phonebook **looks** like it's working, but actually secretly fails a lot of the time.
+Featuring some old photos, a lot of hand-drawn diagrams, and <abbr title="Parks & Recreation!">my favourite sitcom</abbr>, this talk will dig into how the world's largest, most redundant, and most distributed phonebook **looks** like it's working, but actually secretly fails a lot of the time.

-<b>Arshia</b> is a wary engineer, an excited conference organizer, a tired student,
-an enthusiastic Rust community leader, a cautious baker, an avid reader, an erstwhile writer, and a frequent tweeter.
+**Arshia** is a wary engineer, an excited conference organizer, a tired student, an enthusiastic Rust community leader, a cautious baker, an avid reader, an erstwhile writer, and a frequent tweeter.